Overcoming Heroin Addiction

 Pursuing Treatment for Heroin Addiction

 Having a support system can make this transition easier.
-A person seeking treatment should not make any decisions about a course of action until they speak to a doctor or counselor.
-Advice from a medical professional is crucial when deciding on individualized medications or therapies.
+A person seeking substance abuse treatment should not make any decisions about a heroin addiction treatment program until they speak to a doctor or counselor.
+Advice from a medical professional is crucial when deciding on individualized care.

 Heroin Detox and Withdrawal